firebluetom/Node-Twitter-Starter/README.md

 ## Getting Started
    1. Download and install [Node.js](http://nodejs.org/#download)
    2. Clone this repository using [Git](https://github.com/firebluetom/twitter-test-app): `git clone https://github.com/firebluetom/twitter-test-app.git`
    3. On the command line, type `npm install nodemon -g` to install the [nodemon](https://github.com/remy/nodemon) library globally.
-If it complains about user permissions type `sudo npm install nodemon -g`.
+If it complains about user permissions type `sudo npm install nodemon -g` or run console as admin in Win.
    4. If you have installed [Grunt](http://gruntjs.com/) globally in the past, you will need to remove it first by typing `npm uninstall -g grunt`.
 If it complains about user permissions, type `sudo npm uninstall -g grunt`.
    5. Next, install the latest version of [Grunt](http://gruntjs.com/) by typing `npm install -g grunt-cli`.
 If it complains about user permissions, type `sudo npm install -g grunt-cli`.
    6. Open the twitter-test-app folder in your console and type `npm install`, this will install dependencies